Positive Parenting Tips for Preschoolers (3-5 Years)

 - Tell your child why it is important to stay out of traffic.
 Tell them not to play in the street or run after stray balls.

 - Be cautious when letting your child ride a tricycle.
-Keep them on the sidewalk and away from the street and always ensure your child a helmet.
+Keep them on the sidewalk and away from the street and always make sure they wear a helmet.

 - Check outdoor playground equipment.
 Make sure there are no loose parts or sharp edges.

-- Watch or supervise your child at all times, especially when they are playing outside.
+- Watch or supervise your child at all times, especially while they are playing outside.

 - Be safe in the water.
 Even if you teach your child to swim, you should still actively supervise them at all times when in or around any body of water (this includes kiddie pools).